Write-with-LAIKA/drama-engine/README.md

 Depending on whether the endpoint is `chat/completions` type or not i.e, the value of `chatMode`, the library decides whether to use `prompt` or `messages` as inputs to the LLM.

 This is performed on the fly depending on the context in the `assemblePrompt` function of the `Prompter` class.
 The function takes a `Context` object, the world state database, and, generates a list of `messages` using decorators and other mechanisms.
 If the function's `returnChat` value is `true` or `(drama|chat.drama).chatMode` is set to `true`, the list of messages are returned as is to be used directly with the `chat/completions` endpoint.
-Otherwise, the function applies the model's (or job's) template (e.g., ChatML) to tranform these messages into a single `prompt` string.
+Otherwise, the function applies the model's (or job's) template (e.g., ChatML) to transform these messages into a single `prompt` string.

 Decorators are simple replacement-based templates that are used to tag specific pieces of information for referencing them in a job.
 E.g. the decorator `USER TEXT=\"{{DATA}}\"."` is used to label the user-provided textual data as `USER TEXT`, so a job can use “Summarise the USER TEXT” as part of an instruction/prompt and the model will know where to find the text (in most cases).
 The prompter also adds some default information like the current data and time.